An analytical model of momentum availability for predicting large wind farm power: Conclusions

 \section{Conclusions}

 In this study, we proposed an analytical model of the momentum availability factor for large wind farms.
-This is a simple model to predict the impact of farm-scale flows on farm performance.
+This is a simple model to instantly predict the impact of farm-scale flows on farm performance.
 This study considered changes in net advection, PGF and turbulent entrainment as the factors contributing to the momentum availability.
 We derived the model using a steady quasi-1D control volume analysis and assuming self-similar vertical shear stress profiles.
 The only environmental parameters required as input to the model are the undisturbed vertical shear stress profiles.
 We used the new model with the two-scale momentum theory \citep{Nishino2020} to predict large farm power production.
-The model compared well against existing LES of finite wind farms in CNBLs.
-The model captured the impact of atmospheric conditions (i.e. boundary layer height and free-atmosphere stratification) and farm size on farm performance.
+The model compared well with existing LES of finite wind farms in CNBLs.
+The model captured the impact of ABL height and farm size on farm performance.
 A direct comparison with LES of staggered farms showed a typical error of 5\% or less.

-This study also provides a new general framework for modelling farm-scale flows.
+This study also provides a new framework for modelling farm-atmosphere interactions.
 The momentum availability factor is expressed as the sum of contributions from different physical mechanisms.
 As such, the different mechanisms can be modelled separately.
 We used first-order analytical models for the different components.
 Despite the simplicity, the model predicts farm power with close agreement to finite wind farm LES.
-Only one equation needs to be solved analytically to calculate the farm wind-speed reduction factor $\beta$ and thus predict farm performance.
-It also provides a physics-based method to predict farm blockage effects and the impact of atmospheric stability.
+Only one algebraic equation needs to be solved analytically to calculate the farm wind-speed reduction factor $\beta$ and thus predict farm performance.
+It also provides a physics-based method to predict farm blockage effects and the impact of ABL height.
 Future studies could use more advanced models for the different components of the momentum availability factor.
 This could provide more accurate predictions of wind farm power production.

 \backsection[Acknowledgements]{The first author (AK) acknowledges the NERC-Oxford Doctoral Training Partnership in Environmental Research (NE/S007474/1) for funding and training.
-We also thank Luca Lanzilao, Prof. Johan Meyers and Prof. Richard Stevens for providing additional data from their studies.}
+We also thank Mr. Luca Lanzilao, Prof. Johan Meyers and Prof. Richard Stevens for providing additional data from their studies.}

 \backsection[Funding]{This work was supported by the Natural Environmental Research Council (NERC) award NE/S007474/1.}

 \backsection[Declaration of Interests]{The authors report no conflict of interest.}